PiochU19/link-shortener/README.md

 [Live here](https://dompio.herokuapp.com/)

+Main goal is to show how it's working.

 Because it's hosted on free heroku, it's rather longener than shortener.